-The Contractor is advised that the majority of the work to be carried out on this project extends along the south side of North Malden Road.
+The Contractor is advised that the majority of the work to be carried out on this project extends along the north side of 5th Concession Road.
 The Contractor shall have access for the full width of the roadway abutting the proposed drainage works.
 The Contractor may utilize the right-of-way as necessary, to permit the completion of all of the work required to be carried out for this project.
-The Contractor shall also have access into the driveways as necessary to construct the new access bridge, as set out on the plans and in these specifications, along with a sufficient area in the vicinity of the bridge to carry out the required construction of the new structure installation and ancillary work.
+For Bridge 1, the Contractor shall also have access into the driveway as necessary to carry out the removal of the existing access bridge and to construct the new replacement access bridge, as set out on the plans and in these specifications, along with a sufficient area in the vicinity of the bridge to carry out the required construction of the removal and new structure installation and ancillary work.
+For Bridge 2 the Contractor shall also have access along the roadway and into the new driveway being constructed as set out on the plans and in these specifications, along with a sufficient area in the vicinity of the new bridge to carry out the required construction, installation and ancillary work including the area required for diversion of the existing tile drain outlet as detailed on the plan.

 The Contractor shall ensure that the traveling public is protected at all times while utilizing the roadway for its access.
 The Contractor shall provide traffic control, including flag persons when required.
-Should the Contractor have to close North Malden Road for the proposed works, it shall obtain the permission of the Town Drainage Superintendent or Consulting Engineer and arrange to provide the necessary notification of detours around the site.
+Should the Contractor have to close 5th Concession Road for the proposed works, it shall obtain the permission of the Town Drainage Superintendent or Consulting Engineer and arrange to provide the necessary notification of detours around the site.
 The Contractor shall also ensure that all emergency services, school bus companies, etcetera are contacted about the disruption to access at least 48 hours in advance of same.
 All detour routes shall be established in consultation with the Essex Works Department.

+Throughout the course of the work, it is imperative that the Contractor protect as much landscaping and vegetation as possible when accessing along the drain.
+This will be of particular concern along the lawn areas of residential properties.
 Due to the extent of the work and the area for carrying out the work, the Contractor will be required to carry out all of the necessary steps to direct traffic and provide temporary diversion of traffic around work sites, including provision of all lights, signs, flag persons, and barricades required to protect the safety of the traveling public.
 Any accesses or areas used in carrying out the works are to be fully restored to their original conditions by the Contractor at its cost, including topsoil placement and lawn restoration as directed by the Town Drainage Superintendent and the Consulting Engineer.
-Restoration shall include but not be limited to all necessary levelling, grading, shaping, topsoil, seeding, mulching, and granular placement required to make good any damage caused.
+Restoration shall include but not be limited to all necessary levelling, grading, shaping, topsoil, seeding, mulching, rip rap on filter cloth, and granular placement required to make good any damage caused.